 sid_string += amount

-# For this example we assume you have the trasaction id, pub0 and pub1 parameters
+# For this example we assume you have the transaction id, pub0 and pub1 parameters

 # If you do not, you can remove the following three lines